mailund/admixture_graph/README.md

 ![](README-fitted_data-1.png)

-The plot shows the data f4 statistics with error bars (in black) plus the predicted values from the graph.
+The plot shows the onserved \(f4\) statistics with error bars (in black) plus the predicted values from the graph.

-The result of this is a ggplot2 object that you can modify by adding ggplot2 commands in the usual way.
+The result of this is a `ggplot2` object that you can modify by adding `ggplot2` commands in the usual way.

+Read the vignette `admixturegraph` for more examples.